Rebel Queens is out to have a good time and will take you along for the wild ride.

 Established in 2011, Rebel Queens is a hard-working all-female rock 'n' roll band based in Minneapolis, Minnesota.
 The band was formed by Tiffany Christine Beamer (Lead Vocals) after drawing inspiration from the 70's all-girl band, The Runaways.
-Rebel Queens has been a constantly evolving project blending vintage rock tracks in the vein of Led Zeppelin, Aerosmith, Heart, AC/DC, Joan Jett, and Janis Joplin with original music influenced by them.
-The current lineup features Tiffany Christine Beamer (Lead Vox), Danielle Pearson (Drums/Vox), Kelly Hooey (Lead Guitar), Katie Wyrd (Guitar/Vox), and Kelsey Wyrd (Bass/Vox).
+Rebel Queens is a constantly evolving project that seamlessly blends vintage rock tracks in the vein of Led Zeppelin, Aerosmith, Heart, AC/DC, Joan Jett, and Janis Joplin with original music influenced by those artists.
+The current lineup features Tiffany Christine Beamer (Lead Vox), Danielle Pearson (Drums/Vox), Kelly Hooey (Lead Guitar), Katie Wyrd (Guitar/Vox), and Pika (Bass).

 A Rebel Queens live show is a fully immersive experience.
 Their professional musicianship and devil-may-care stage presence pours in to each song on their set list with soaring-yet-gritty vocals, brilliantly crafted guitar solos, tight harmonies, and long smooth instrumentals from a talented rhythm section.
 Whether performing in a small-town dive or a large festival, whether interpreting a classic tune or performing an original, Rebel Queens is all in.